Drought Care for Trees

 In fact, these should be a high priority since it takes many years to replace an established tree.

-Always moisten the top 12 inches of soil under the dripline when watering deciduous trees; and the same depth, but three to five feet beyond the dripline for evergreens.
+Always moisten the top 12 inches of soil under the dripline (the area directly located under the outer circumference of the tree branches) when watering deciduous trees and the same depth, but three to five feet beyond the dripline for evergreens.

 Apply 10 gallons of water for every inch diameter of trunk.
 So a 4-inch diameter tree should receive about 40 gallons of water each week.

 You can apply the water with a soaker hose, encircling the tree and covering the area under the dripline.
 Or make your own drip irrigation system with 5-gallon buckets.
 Drill several holes in the bottom of the buckets, set around the tree and fill with water.